khalifaMMM12/country-website/README.md

 # country-website
-a simple travel website with rest API
+a simple country website with rest API